-My assistant Juana Ryan spent countless hours working with the thousands of rolls of film I shot, readying them for editing, scanning them for our use in the design process and fine art prints, and generally keeping everything in order.
+My assistant Juana Ryan spent countless hours working with the thousands of rolls of film I shot, readying them for editing, scanning them for our use in the design process, and generally keeping everything in order.
 Her friendship and dedication has meant a lot over the years.

 Not many people are fortunate enough to work with two such talented designers as Rudi Backart and Rich Nickel.
 I was.
 Rudi and I have been friends for years and have always talked about "doing a book" together, so when I launched this project it was a given that she would design the book.
-She also designed the fine art posters which complement this book.
+She also designed the fine art posters which compliment this book.
 In the course of this project she moved from Chicago to Albuquerque, a distance that, in the end, proved difficult to overcome for a book of this kind where all the images have a certain order to them.
 After creating the initial concept designs, she graciously turned the project over to Rich, who expanded on her ideas and put the finishing touches on this book.
 Rich and I go back even further, to projects for our commercial clients in the early 1980s.
 His design talent, photo editing, production knowledge and, most important, patience with me, cannot be fully acknowledged here.
 Rich helped immensely with the arduous editing of all of the images and page layouts.
 What do you think - does this page work? - was often heard between the two of us.
-Rich also designed all of our supporting materials and kept watch over the quality issues throughout the production process.
-His commitment and friendship during this process will always be appreciated.
+Rich also designed all of our supporting materials.

-In the course of producing a book on the American landscape and the epic story of the Lewis & Clark Expedition, I always felt we had to find a printer stateside to do the actual printing.
+In the course of producing a book on the American landscape and the epic story of the Lewis and Clark Expedition, I always felt we had to find a printer stateside to do the actual printing.
 This goes against the grain of the industry lately, it seems, as more and more books are printed overseas.
-Partly due to my personal belief that American companies need to keep production here and largely because it is a book about the great American landscape, it seemed like the morally right thing to do.
+Partly due to my personal belief that American companies need to keep production here, even if it is more costly, and largely because it is a book about the great American landscape, it seemed like the morally right thing to do.
 So I wanted to try.

-The folks at The Stinehour Press made that possible and their work in taking these images from the film to digital and then to ink on paper cannot be matched.
-I was glad we could keep the printing in the United States, and it was a real bonus that they turned out to be a wonderful and talented group of people to work with.
-I want to especially thank Warren Bingham, Ric Walter, Della Mancuso, Peter Russell, John Stinehour, Darlene Smith, Jan Ronish, Terri Monroe and Kevin Cassady.
+The folks at [INSERT PRINTER NAME HERE] made that possible and your work in taking these images from the film to digital and then to ink on paper cannot be matched.
+I was glad we could keep the printing in the United States, and it was a real bonus that they turned out to be such a wonderful group of people to work with.